 Consultation services are also available for parents, teachers and principals, as well as staff development for teachers and principals to expand strategies and interventions for strengthening student character.
 Based on the assessment of other student or parent needs, a referral to other Catholic Charities' programs, including counseling, is available.

-Supported through both a grant from Fidelis Care, the New York State Catholic health plan for Catholic schools, and Catholic Charities' Appeal funds, the ISSWP program is currently offered in Catholic Schools (below) in four counties, Allegany, Cattaraugus, Erie and Niagara:
+Supported through both a grant from Fidelis Care, the New York State Catholic health plan for Catholic schools, and Catholic Charities' Appeal funds, the ISSWP program is currently offered in Catholic Schools (below) in six counties, Allegany, Cattaraugus, Chautauqua, Erie, Genesee and Niagara: